Tintin2710/projet_DSSP/README.md

 ```

 **Output**
-The script will print the following information:
+The script will print the following information in a file:

--Number of main chain atoms extracted.
+- Number of main chain atoms extracted.<br>

--Number of hydrogen bonds detected.
+- Number of hydrogen bonds detected.<br>

--Predicted structre.

--Ture structure by DSSP.

--Accuracy

--Helix sensitivity

--Beta-sheet sensitivity
+- Accuracy<br>
+- Helix sensitivity<br>
+- Beta-sheet sensitivity<br>